 - Sexual assault and aggravated sexual assault

 - Internet crimes involving children, including online solicitation of a minor

 Aside from working toward dismissals, our legal team understands the need to develop defense strategies or negotiations that aim to avoid mandatory registration.
 As the minimum term of registration is 10 years, we know that our clients’ futures are on the line, and we defend them aggressively.

 Although the nature of the charge can affect the length of time that an individual is required to remain on the registry, sex offender registration is typically a long-term – and often life-long – consequence.
 You can learn more about the minimum terms of sex offender registry for Texas sex crimes on the Texas Department of Public Safety website.
-Our Houston sex crime lawyers can also help you understand the terms and requirements for your particular charge during a free consultation.
+Our Houston sex crime lawyers can also help you understand the terms and requirements for your particular charge during a consultation.